What is a car insurance collision deductible?

 How collision deductibles work

 Your collision deductible applies once your insurance company has approved your claim and issued a payout.
-The deductible is typically subtracted from the claim payout claim payout since it represents the amount you'll pay to repair or replace your vehicle.
+The deductible is typically subtracted from the claim payout since it represents the amount you'll pay to repair or replace your vehicle.
 For example, imagine you hit a telephone pole and need $1,200 in repairs.
 If your deductible is $200, your insurance company will issue a payment to you or your chosen repair shop for $1,000, rather than $1,200.

 How much should your collision deductible be?